telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

-This article explains the basics on using the[Global Assembly Cache (GAC)](http://msdn.microsoft.com/en-us/library/yf1d93sz.aspx)	with the Telerik Controls.
+This article explains the basics on using the [Global Assembly Cache (GAC)](http://msdn.microsoft.com/en-us/library/yf1d93sz.aspx)	with the Telerik Controls.

 While this article can be used as a tutorial on working with the GAC and referencing assemblies in your project,	the best source of information is the official MSDN site: